Intersystem crossing

 Intersystem crossing (ISC) is an isoenergetic radiationless process involving a transition between the two electronic states with different spin multiplicity.

-Excited Singlet and Triplet States
+Excited singlet and triplet states

 When an electron in a molecule with a singlet ground state is excited (via absorption of radiation) to a higher energy level, either an excited singlet state or an excited triplet state will form.
 Singlet state is a molecular electronic state such that all electron spins are paired.
 That is, the spin of the excited electron is still paired with the ground state electron (a pair of electrons in the same energy level must have opposite spins, per the Pauli exclusion principle).
 In a triplet state the excited electron is no longer paired with the ground state electron; that is, they are parallel (same spin).
 Since excitation to a triplet state involves an additional "forbidden" spin transition, it is less probable that a triplet state will form when the molecule absorbs radiation.